hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_and_discourses/105_one_existence_appearing_as_many.md

 bad word, slave of passion, slave of happiness, slave of life, slave of death, slave of everything!
 This slavery has to be broken.
 How?
 "This Atman has first to be heard, then reasoned upon, and then meditated upon."
-This is the method of the Advaita Jnâni.
+This is the method of the Advaita Jnāni.
 The truth has to be heard, then reflected upon, and then to be constantly asserted.
 Think always, "I am Brahman".
 Every other thought must be cast aside as weakening.
 Cast aside every thought that says that you are men or women.